Joseph GramleyAssociate Professor of Music, Director of Percussion Studies

-GRAMMY award winner Joseph Gramley is Professor of Percussion and Director of Percussion Studies at the University of Michigan and director of the university’s famed Percussion Ensemble.
-He performs around the world as a founding member of Yo-Yo Ma’s Silk Road Ensemble, performs with English organist Clive Driskill-Smith in the duo, Organized Rhythm, is principal timpanist and percussionist with The Knights, and is widely heard and seen in his dynamic solo percussion concerts.
+GRAMMY award winner Joseph Gramley is professor of percussion, director of Percussion Studies at the University of Michigan, and director of the university’s famed Percussion Ensemble.
+He performs around the world as a founding member of Yo-Yo Ma’s Silk Road Ensemble, performs with English organist Clive Driskill-Smith in the duo Organized Rhythm, is principal timpanist and percussionist with The Knights, and is widely heard and seen in his dynamic solo percussion concerts.

 “A Heifetz Of The Marimba”